Executive Director | firstname.lastname@example.org

 Leah joined the Mayyim Hayyim staff in June of 2016.
 She comes to us as a magna cum laude graduate of the University of Florida with bachelors’ degrees in Jewish and Women’s studies.
 She became enamored with mikveh after completing an honors thesis on Orthodox Jewish feminism.
 She was a student organizer for Students for a Democratic Society, and an intern at SOJOURN (The Southern Jewish Resource Network for Gender and Sexual Diversity) in Atlanta, GA.
 She is hoping to receive a Ph.D in Women’s studies in the future.

 Director, Rising Tide Mikveh Network| email@example.com

 Amber joined Mayyim Hayyim in 2017.
 She brings with her seven years of experience in developing new initiatives, building networks, and establishing strong partnerships.
 Amber previously worked in higher education where she most recently directed a public policy research network.
 She first visited Mayyim Hayyim when she converted and is now focusing her efforts on supporting a national movement towards creating welcoming community mikva’ot.
 A summa cum laude graduate of the University of Rhode Island, she holds a BA in Journalism and an MA in Communication Studies.
-She lives in Cumberland, RI, with her husband Joshua and their three children.
+Amber and her husband Joshua have three children, Branden, Bryan and Rebecca.